Law Enforcement. The job is dangerous, no doubt about it. Driving at high speeds. Guns. Bullets. Knives. Fights. Bombs. Well, you get the idea.

 Safety first.
 It’s impossible to undo an assault, or death.

 3. Hands – Always watch the hands.
 They can be used as deadly weapons.
 Always make the bad guy show his hands and keep them where you can see them.

 4. Relaxing is for home, the beach, and at ball games.
-Never let down your guard when answering a call of any type.
+While at work, however, never let down your guard when answering a call of any type.
 Each and every person encountered has the potential of harming or even killing you.
 And, speaking of relaxing, get plenty of rest during your off time.
 There’s nothing worse than being partnered with someone who’s sleepy, not alert, and not functioning at the top of their game.

 5. Upper hand – Officers should always maintain control of the situation.
-Not the bad guys.
 Assume an advantageous position and keep it.
-Do NOT let the suspect move into a better position than yours.
+Do NOT let the suspect move into a better tactical position than yours.